The Sierra Leone Inclusion Project (SLIP)

 The SLIP provides:

-The SLIP has already registered close to 100 disabled young people for playschemes in Makeni.
-These playschemes, staffed by young community volunteers, offers disabled children the opportunity for interaction and play with others which is vital to their development, and acts as a hub for the delivery of other community-based services.
+The SLIP has already registered over 120 disabled young people for Playschemes in Makeni.
+These Playschemes, staffed by young community volunteers, offer disabled children the opportunity for interaction and play with others which is vital to their development, and act as a hub for the delivery of other community-based services.
 We look forward to replicating this service in Freetown.

 Parent Support and Community Awareness